-A competent persons report ('CPR') is also required for all initial public offering prospectuses regardless of how long the company has been a mineral company.
+A competent persons report (CPR) is also required for all initial public offering prospectuses regardless of how long the company has been a mineral company.
 A CPR may also be required for secondary issues, but not where the company has previously published a CPR and has continued to update the market regarding its resources, reserves, results and prospects in accordance with one of the recognised reporting standards.

-The CPR must be prepared by a person who possesses the required competency requirements, either by satisfying the requirements of the applicable codes or organisation set out in the recommendations, or by being a professionally qualified member of an appropriate recognised association or institution with at least five years of relevant experience.
+The CPR must be prepared by a person satisfying the competency requirements of the applicable codes or of the organisation set out in the recommendations, or who is a professionally qualified member of an appropriate recognised association or institution with at least five years of relevant experience.

-The content requirements for the CPR are set out in the ESMA 2011 recommendations.
+The content requirements for the CPR are set out in the ESMA 2013 recommendations.
 These requirements vary depending on whether the CPR relates to a company with oil and gas projects, or a company with mining projects.
 The CPR must be dated not more than six months prior to the date of the prospectus, and the company must confirm that no material changes have occurred since the date of the CPR that would make it misleading.
 A list of acceptable internationally recognised reporting and valuation standards is also set out in the recommendations.
 The mining reporting codes are aligned with the Committee for Mineral Reserves International Reporting Standards (and do not include US SEC Industry Guide 7 on mining, or the Russian or Chinese standards).